brandung/capitan/README.md

 ## *component*

 All your components will be placed here.
-Components are **self-contained**, meaning that the component folder contains everything the component needs to be displayed correctly.
+Components are **self-contained**, meaning that the component folder contains everything the component needs to be displayed and worked correctly.

-When you run the create component task a folder with the name you specified will be created inside the component folder.
+When you run the create component task a folder with the name you specified will be created inside the components folder.
 The created folder will look like this:

 ```
 [COMPNAME]
-├──[COMPNAME].tpl
+├──[COMPNAME].hbs
 ├──[COMPNAME].scss
 ```